dhruvsikka17/dhruvsikka17/README.md

 ---

-> ### "The greatest value of a picture is whenit forces us to notice what we never expected to see"
+> ### "The greatest value of a picture is when it forces us to notice what we never expected to see"